FHA Loan Limits Rise In Nearly Every County

 The FHA Streamline Refinance is available to homeowners with an existing FHA mortgage only.
 It gives homeowners the ability to refinance without having to verify income, credit, or employment.

-The FHA Streamline Refinance has just three qualification standards.
+has three main qualification standards.

 First, in order to get qualified, you have to be making your current mortgage payments on time.